When you walk in Tulum, you become accustomed to meeting bones.

 On good days, the water is turquoise, clear, and you can see white sand twenty feet underneath blue waves.

-It is no lucky accident Mayan royalty built their retreat here but they had no idea it would become a tourist zone for foreigners looking for paradise outside their urban cities.
+It is no lucky accident Mayan royalty built their retreat here but they had no idea it would become a tourist zone for foreigners looking for paradise outside their own urban concrete and steel jungles.

-There is water wherever you look, but it salty.
+There is water wherever you look, but it tastes salty and won’t take away your thirst.

 Water falls from the sky, but, on land flatter than a tabletop, it doesn’t run into rivers and down into the sea.
 Water seeps into the ground and collects in cenotes, underground caverns with stalactites and stalagmites, blue blue water, fish and turtles.
 There are rumors that ancient Mayans dropped their sacrifices into these cenotes weighted with heavy stones.